Proficiency Testing (CAAP)

 The proficiency exam is designed to measure students’ knowledge of material covered in general education courses.
 All students seeking an associate or baccalaureate degree from one of South Dakota’s regental institutions must satisfactorily complete the proficiency tests.
 Produced by ACT, the proficiency exam consists of four multiple-choice exams in science reasoning, math, reading and writing skills.

-Can't attend the UC Test Prep Session, you are encouraged to prepare via the following resources:
+Can't attend the UC Test Prep Session?
+You can prepare via the following resources:

 Current Students: Proficiency Testing